rshtml/rshtml.github.io/index.md

 By default, if no parameters are specified, the macro infers the template path from the struct's name using the following convention:

-    1. It removes the Page suffix from the struct name (if it exists).
+    1. It removes the Page suffix from the struct name.
     2. It converts the remaining part of the name to lowercase.
     3. It appends the .rs.html extension.